 - Packable.
 Thru-hikers tend to opt for small backpacks to keep their pack weight as low as possible.
 As a result, highly compact pieces of gear are almost always preferred to bulkier alternatives.

 Every good backpacking trip starts with, well, a hiking backpack, and a thru-hike of the John Muir Trail is no exception.
-Backpacks for JMT thru-hikes should have a 50 to 70L carrying capacity and should ideally weigh less than 3lbs (1.4kg).
+The best backpacks for John Muir Trai should have a 50 to 70L carrying capacity and should ideally weigh less than 3lbs (1.4kg).

 Read More : How to Pack Light for Your Next Camping Trip

 Your tent is your home in the mountains, so having a comfortable shelter is key.
-But, tents can get quite heavy and bulky, so opting for a three-season model that’s durable and waterproof but doesn’t weigh a ton is ideal.
+But, tents can get quite heavy and bulky.

 Read More : The 10 Best Tent Brands